signalfire/truelayer-identity/README.md

 $auth = new Signalfire\TrueIdentity\Auth($request, $credentials);
 ```

 4. Call getAccessToken($code, $redirect).
-You will need to pass the $code posted value just obtained and the $redirect param matching the $redirectUri used when creating the auth link earlier.
-An array containing an access_token as a child of the body parent will be returned.
+Passing the $code value just obtained and the $redirect param matching the $redirectUri used when creating the auth link earlier.

 5. Create a new instance of the request class.